Maelstrom8/Ascalon/Gameplay Documentation.md

 ## Optional Mods

+These are not enabled, but included as optionals within the list.

 - [Black Retextures & More](https://www.nexusmods.com/dragonsdogma/mods/5) -- Colors a lot of armors, mostly assassin-themed ones black.
-Unless you are mod savy, it makes me choose between this or LDK's stuff.
+Unless you are mod savy, it appears to be either this or LDK's Armory, so I'd uhh, yeah.
 Also I wasn't sure if I wanted to turn a lot of stuff black.
-- [Chainmail Textures 6K](https://www.nexusmods.com/dragonsdogma/mods/479) -- I wanted to use this, but old notes about 6K textures causes crashes scare me.
+- [Chainmail Textures 6K](https://www.nexusmods.com/dragonsdogma/mods/479) -- I wanted to use this, but old notes about 6K textures causes crashing scare me.
 Feel free to use if you want.

 ---